KatTraxler/sigv4-to-gcs/README.md

 - Python 3
 - Curl

+### Requirements

+* Caller must have the `storage.objects.get` permission on the requested object.
+* Caller must supply an [HMAC key](https://cloud.google.com/storage/docs/authentication/hmackeys)

 ### Required command-line arguements

-* --access_key: The ID of the HMAC key used to authenticate to GCS XML API
+* --access_key: The ID of the HMAC key used to authenticate to GCS XML API .
-* --secret_key: The HMAC key secret key used to authenticate to GCS XML API
+* --secret_key: The HMAC key secret key used to authenticate to GCS XML API.
-* --OBJECT_NAME: The name of the object to upload to the bucket.
+* --OBJECT_NAME: The name of the object to retreive from the GCS bucket.
-* --bucket_name: The name of the GCS bucket to upload the object to.
+* --bucket_name: The name of the GCS bucket to retreive the object from.
-* --content_type: Type of object (i.e. text/plain or application/json)

 ### Returned